coveo/source.coveo.com/_posts/2019-10-18-wsl-from-dockerfile.md

 ## Exporting and importing

 The easy part!
-On the CI server, the tarball is simply gzipped then uploaded to and [S3 bucket](https://aws.amazon.com/s3/), and on Windows the tar.gz file is directly imported.
+On the CI server, the tarball is simply gzipped then uploaded to an [S3 bucket](https://aws.amazon.com/s3/), and on Windows the tar.gz file is directly imported.
 ```
 gzip $distroName.tar
 aws s3 cp $distroName.tar.gz s3://$bucketName/$distroName.tar.gz